 Posture improvements can be seen from practicing the pose regularly, so it’s perfect if you find yourself stuck behind a desk all day.

-Watch below to see yogi Lauren Eckstrom guide you through the King Dancer Pose:
+Watch below to see yogi Lauren Eckstrom guide you through the exercise:

 7. Bridge Pose (Setu Bandha Sarvangasana)

-Many fitness experts recommend Bridge Pose becoming part of your yoga routine for flexibility, especially if you’re trying to find poses to help with back pain.
+Many fitness experts recommend adding the bridge to your yoga routine, especially if you’re trying to find poses to help with back pain.

-International yoga teacher Adriene Mishler reitterates how the Bridge Pose is ideal if you’re experimenting with deeper back bend asanas to develop greater movement within your back.
+International yoga teacher Adriene Mishler reiterates how the form is ideal if you’re trying to develop greater movement within your back.[10]

-She highlights the pose as a rejuvenating backbend for non-flexible people, but also good for experienced yogis who can enjoy going deeper in to the pose.
+She highlights the posture as a rejuvenating backbend for non-flexible people, but also good for experienced yogis who can enjoy going deeper into the stretch.

 8. Butterfly Pose (Baddha Konasana)

-Butterfly Pose creates flexibility in the groin and hip region, and helps your body enjoy a deep stretch.
+Butterfly loosens up your groin and hip region, helping your body enjoy a satisfying stretch.

-In his book The Complete Guide to Yin Yoga, passionate yogi Bernie Clark highlights the power of the Butterfly Pose.
+In his book The Complete Guide to Yin Yoga, passionate yogi Bernie Clark highlights the power of the this asana.[11]

-Clark describes how the pose can be effective in treating urinary problems and even claims that it can make childbirth easier.
+Clark describes how it can be effective in treating urinary problems and even claims that it makes childbirth easier.

 A word of caution to those with back pain:

-Butterfly Pose could make your discomfort worse as you’re putting a lot of stress on your joints.
+Butterfly could make your discomfort worse as you’re putting a lot of stress on your joints.[12]

 Rolling up towels or blankets and putting them under each thigh can offer a little more support.